Jeevije/Jeevije/README.md

-- 👋 Hi, I’m @Jeevije
+- 👋 Hi, I’m @JEEVITHA
-- 👀 I’m interested in ...
+- 👀 I’m interested in cloud computing and blog.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...sansac cbe
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...cloud computing
-- 📫 How to reach me ...
+- 📫 How to reach me .....
+Jeevithaselvambscit2019@gmail.com

 <!---
 Jeevije/Jeevije is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.